RainerEmrich/build-lool/README.md

 * Build libreoffice online.
 * Build installable package.

 After the script has finished you find the built packages in the subdirectory "packages".
 There are packages for poco, libreoffice core, loolwsd and loleaflet.
 Depending on the configuration you will find poco-1.7.7.tar.xz, core-cp-5.1-17.tar.xz, loolwsd-2.0.2-3.tar.xz, loleaflet-2.0.2-3.tar.gz and a combined package lool-poco-1.7.7-core-cp-5.1-17-online-2.0.2-3.tar.xz to be installed to "/opt/lool".
+For the Collabora LibreOffice Online 2.1 versions there's no seperate loleaflet package.

 If you change source versions after a first build, only the necessary components are rebuild.